-Welcome to the website of the Television Motion Picture Car Club, the world’s only car club for those in the television, motion picture, music, radio, sports and motorsports industries.
-TMPCC is a private club and membership is by invitation only.
+Welcome to the official website of the Television Motion Picture Car Club.
+TMPCC is the world’s only car club for those in the television, motion picture, music, radio, sports and motorsports industries.
+We are a private club and membership is by invitation only.

 The history of Hollywood's love affair with the automobile goes back to the early days of motion pictures.
 Ever see a Keystone Cops short with all those death defying chase scenes?
 How about more recent films like: American Graffiti, Bullitt, Days of Thunder, The Driver, The Fast and the Furious, Gone in 60 Seconds, Grand Prix, The Italian Job, Le Mans, The Transporter or Vanishing Point.
 There are many more, but you get the idea.

-The actors of Hollywood’s Golden Era were also passionate about cars.
-Charlie Chaplin, Gary Cooper, Clark Gable, Errol Flynn, Jean Harlow, Tyrone Power and many others owned the fastest and most exotic cars of their day.
+When it comes to the actors from Hollywood’s Golden Age, many were car guys.
+Gary Cooper, Clark Gable, Errol Flynn and Tyrone Power are just a few of the many Hollywood notables who owned the fastest and most exotic cars of their day.
 Actors who came into their own in the 1950’s, 60’s and 70’s, like James Dean, James Garner, Steve McQueen and Paul Newman raced cars when they weren’t on set.
 Ricky Nelson was a Porsche guy; Elvis Presley owned many cars including a DeTomaso Pantera; and Frank Sinatra owned a Lamborghini Mura, a 1955 Thunderbird and several other cherished rides.

-In the present day, Tim Allen, Adam Carolla, Patrick Dempsey, Jeff Dunham, Jay Leno, Joe Rogan, Sylvester Stallone, Christopher Titus and many other well-known personalities are carrying on the tradition of owning and driving some of the coolest vehicles on the road.
+Fast forward to the present, and you’ll see personalities like Tim Allen, Adam Carolla, Patrick Dempsey, Jay Leno, Jerry Seinfeld, Sylvester Stallone, Christopher Titus and many others driving some of the coolest vehicles on the road.

-We host private events and we also attend many public events each year.
-Information about our private events is only forwarded to our members.
-This allows us to keep the dates and destinations secret from the prying eyes of the general public.
-This also helps insure that our members aren’t bothered by gawkers, stalkers or the paparazzi on event days.
+We host private “members only” events and we also attend many public events each year.
+Information about our private events is only forwarded to members.
+This allows us to keep the dates and destinations secret from the prying eyes of the general public, which helps insure that our members aren’t bothered by gawkers, stalkers or the paparazzi on private event days.